KristoferN/docs/source/includes/_setting_filters.md

 ### Description

-This filter allows you to hide the standard page in the dropdown filter on the list page.
+This filter allows you to show (**since 2.4.0** standard page is hidden by default) the standard page in the dropdown filter on the list page.

-Default value for every post type is `true`
+Default value for every post type is `false`